By Ahmed Saeed, Psychologist

 A mood disorder can be explained as a mental health condition which affects the individual’s emotional state.
 This kind of psychological disorder is something wherein the individual might experience extreme happiness and activeness or extreme sadness or sometimes both.
 These mood disorders, as explained before, consist of continuous and persistent emotions such as anger, irritability, or sadness which can interfere with the daily life functioning of the individual.
 Generally, if we think of our mood, it is normal for our mood to change depending on the events and situations around us.
 But, in mood disorders, these changes happen suddenly or gradually and keep on staying persistently for longer periods of time.
 These changes in feelings, thoughts, and actions can cause serious malfunctions in daily day life.

-- Depression – Depression or clinical depression is a serious mental health disorder which includes symptoms such as persistent feeling of sadness, hopelessness, feelings of worthlessness, difficulty in thinking clearly, difficulty in memory and concentration, and major changes in eating or sleeping habits.
+- Depression – Depression or clinical depression is a serious mental health disorder that includes symptoms such as persistent feelings of sadness, hopelessness, feelings of worthlessness, difficulty in thinking clearly, difficulty in memory and concentration, and major changes in eating or sleeping habits.
 In severe depression, symptoms like suicidal thoughts, and suicidal ideation can also happen wherein the wish to live life almost ends.
 Many a time, individuals going through depression also commit suicide which is one of the highest reasons of early death in India.
 For an individual to be diagnosed with Depression, these symptoms should be constant and persistent for at least two weeks.
 If any of these changes are seen in anyone around us, they should be immediately taken for help.

 - Bipolar Disorder – Bipolar disorder is another serious mood disorder wherein there are intense changes in mood, changes in energy levels, way of thinking, and behavior.
 There are a few types of Bipolar disorder such as Bipolar I disorder, wherein a person has experienced one or more episodes of mania.
 Mania is a state of mood wherein there is extreme activeness, increased psychomotor agitation, over-talkativeness, and over-religiosity.
 In Bipolar disorder, episodes of depression can also be found sometimes.